Christian Bethancourt Player Props: Rays vs. Red Sox

-Christian Bethancourt -- batting .303 in his past 10 games -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Garrett Whitlock on the mound, on June 3 at 1:10 PM ET.
+Christian Bethancourt -- batting .303 in his past 10 games -- will be in action for the Tampa Bay Rays versus the Boston Red Sox, with Tanner Houck on the hill, on June 4 at 1:35 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Cubs.
+In his previous game he had a one-hit showing (1-for-4) against the Red Sox.

 Christian Bethancourt Game Info & Props vs. the Red Sox